CCRI-Cyberknights/stemday_2025_takehome/README.md

 Download **Parrot OS** from here, either *Home* for the look or *Security* for the full suite of tools:
 👉 https://www.parrotsec.org/download/

-⚠️ Other Linux distros (like Mint or Ubuntu) may work, but Parrot OS is the tested environment.
+⚠️ Other Linux distros (like Linux Mint) should work, but Parrot OS is the tested environment.
+The desktop icon may only work in Parrot OS right now.

 In a terminal on **Parrot OS**, run: